vegetables in german

 Plural Form: die Erbsen

-Peas are apparently the most produced grain legume in Germany!
-They’re common in soups as well as on their own with some butter and onion.
+In Germany, peas are common in soups as well as on their own with some butter and onion.

 der Gartenkürbis (Marrow) / die Zucchini (Zucchini)